Amber Portwood’s Boyfriend Andrew Glennon Slams ‘Marriage Boot Camp’ As ‘Unprofessional’

 “He is such an amazing man and loves taking care of James,” she said.
 “He was afraid of postpartum depression, so he’s always checking up on me.
 He just wants to make sure I’m loved.
 It’s almost perfect.”

-To see more of Portwood, Glennon, and their co-stars, don’t miss the new season of Teen Mom OG, which premieres on Monday, June 10 at 9 p.m. on MTV.
+To see more of Portwood, Glennon, and their co-stars, don’t miss the new season of Teen Mom OG.
+The new season premieres on Monday, June 10, at 9 p.m. on MTV.